This article may contain compensated links. Please read disclaimer for more info.

 Sleeping in Riquewihr is a good alternative to Colmar.
 During the day, Riquewihr is packed with day tourists, but at night, there’s a much more local atmosphere than in Colmar.

-This cute little village located out of Riquewihr is best known for its unique fortified church Saint-Jacques-le-Majeur, built in the 14th century.
+This lovely Alsace village located out of Riquewihr is one of the most beautiful villages in Alsace to visit, best known for its unique fortified church Saint-Jacques-le-Majeur, built in the 14th century.
 From the church’s cemetery, there is a wonderful view over the plain of Alsace and the Black Forest.

 Explore Hunawihr‘s cobbled streets, colorful houses, and the beautiful stone fountain (18th century) with two secondary basins.